barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

   standing order a few days later.

-- **Saved envelopes** are my regular budget categories: things like food, rent, discretionary spending, travel, and so on.
+- **Saved envelopes** are my regular budget categories: things like food, rent, travel, and so on.

 I also have a few other accounts: